liudaizong/Awesome-3D-Visual-Grounding/README.md

 [A Survey on Text-guided 3D Visual Grounding: Elements, Recent Advances, and Future Directions](https://arxiv.org/abs/2406.05785).

-> If you find some important work missed, it would be super helpful to let me know (`dzliu@stu.pku.edu.cn`).
+> If you find some important work missed, it would be super helpful to let me know (`daizongliu@whu.edu.cn`).
 Thanks!

 > If you find our survey useful for your research, please consider citing: